 Next, complete the Exploratory Internship Contract, which details your responsibilities in the field as well as the nature of your academic project.
 The completed contract should be signed by your faculty sponsor, the sponsor's department chair, and your field supervisor.
 The Career Development Center will review your contract, and will either approve it or request revisions.
 Once approved, your contract will be forwarded to the Registrar, and you will be registered for the internship.

 Students gain first-hand experience in politics and government by working for a member of the Connecticut General Assembly.
 The Legislative Internship Program takes place during the spring semester.
 Since most legislators don’t have a big staff, student interns often shoulder a lot of responsibility and are treated like regular members of the office.
 Most students enroll in the program full-time, working 40 hours a week at the Legislature for four course credits.
 You can also do this on a part-time basis, working 20 hours a week for two course credits.

 All interns also participate in a weekly seminar led by a faculty member in the Political Science Department.
 The seminar examines the scholarship on state legislatures nationwide.
 The seminar’s academic foundation is informed by the students’ real-world experience in the Connecticut General Assembly.
 For more information, contact Professor Diana Evans.

 The Cotter Congressional Internship Fund

 Endowed in memory of U.S. Congressman William R. Cotter ’49, this fund provides a stipend for students doing summer internships in the offices of any United States Senator or Representative.
 Preference is given to internships with Connecticut Senators and Representatives and to legislative interns in Washington, D.C.
-If you are planning such an internship this summer, please submit a statement of need and a letter of acceptance to the Career Development Center by May 15 to apply for a stipend.
+If you are planning such an internship this summer, please contact the Career Development Center at email@example.com.